SOUTHLAND CENTER

 Hayward, California

-Seattle's John Graham, Junior designed SOUTHLAND CENTER, which was developed by a joint venture of Chicago's Arthur Rubloff, Detroit's A. Alfred Taubman and Charles Allen, Junior.
-It was the first enclosed mall built by Taubman's company, which eventually morphed into Taubman Centers, a major retail center developer of the late 20th century.
+Seattle's John Graham, Junior designed SOUTHLAND CENTER.
+The complex was the first developed by Bayshore Properties, a joint venture of Chicago's Arthur Rubloff, Detroit's A. Alfred Taubman and Charles Allen, Junior.
+It was also the first enclosed mall built under the auspices of the Taubman Company, which eventually morphed into Taubman Centers, a major retail developer of the late 20th century.

 SOUTHLAND had a Lower Mall level, accessed from the Penneys Court.
-It housed the Le Mans Speedway bumper cars track, retail stores, a snack bar, pinball arcade and several meeting rooms.
-The General Cinema Corporation Southland Cinema I & II, an outparcel in the north parking area, opened December 21, 1967.
+It housed the Le Mans Speedway bumper cars track, a cocktail lounge, pinball arcade and several meeting rooms.
+The General Cinema Corporation Southland Cinema I & II, a north parking area outparcel, opened December 21, 1967.
 The venue would eventually be reconfigured as a 5-plex.

 In the early 1970s, an extension to the mall's existing West Wing was built.
-This included a Joseph Magnin, indoor Ice Rink and 3-level (180,400 square foot), Honolulu-based Liberty House.
-This store held its grand opening July 30, 1972.
+This included a Joseph Magnin store, indoor Ice Rink and 3-level (180,400 square foot), Honolulu-based Liberty House.
+This store held its grand opening on July 30, 1972.
 With this addition, SOUTHLAND CENTER encompassed approximately 1,186,000 leasable square feet.

 Major shopping centers in the vicinity of SOUTHLAND CENTER included BAY FAIR CENTER (1957) {3.3 miles northwest, in San Leandro}, FREMONT HUB (1961) {9.3 miles southeast, in Fremont}, STONERIDGE MALL (1980) {9.7 miles northeast, in Pleasanton} and NEWPARK MALL (1980) {10 miles southeast, in Newark}.